mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 text!*

 I think that many of us are in the same position.
 At work I analyze non-numeric data and run-times now slow down my work cycle.
-I've already benchmarked and tuned my code within Python so now have the following three options to further increase performance:
+After benchmarking and tuning code within Python we have the following three options to further increase performance:

 1. Use more machines
 2. Invent a better algorithm
 3. Switch to a lower level language

-Recently I've done number 1, "use more machines" (haven't we all).
-I made this choice because it's easy.
-Option 2, "invent better algorithms" is hard and so I avoid it if I'm not intellectually interested in the problem.
+Often we choose number 1, "use more machines".
+We made this choice because it's easy.
+Option 2, "invent better algorithms" is hard and so we avoid it if we're not intellectually interested in the problem.

-In numeric work I support option 3, "switch to a lower level language".
+In numeric work we often pursue option 3, "switch to a lower level language".
 In text-based work I don't have a strong intuition on how valuable this is.
 This blogpost helps to answer that question.